OliverMKing/AKS-Actions-Docs/docs/USAGE.md

 Most of our actions work for generic Kubernetes clusters and aren't tied to a specific cloud-provider or Azure.

+## Referencing an Action

+When using our actions you will reference them by either a tag or sha.

+The sha method is considered the [most secure](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions).

+Alternatively, you can use our tags.
+For the newer versions we provide a major and minor version tag.
+If you reference an action by its major version (ex: v4, v3, v2) then it will point to the latest release on that version.
+More specific releases (ex: v3.1, v4.5, v2.3) can also be used and the commit they point to will never be changed.

+You should use [Dependabot to subscribe to new releases](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/keeping-your-actions-up-to-date-with-dependabot) since we are constantly improving our actions.

 ## Starter Templates

 The starter workflows provide the simplest examples.
 You can easily adopt them with these [steps](https://docs.github.com/en/actions/using-workflows/using-starter-workflows#using-starter-workflows).